How heat propagates in liquid $^3$He: Competing Interests

-The lower bound is set by the minimum seen in Fig. \ref{Fig-universal}.
-The minimum itself is due to the dynamical crossover, between the low-temperature liquidlike regime where each particle undergoes both oscillatory and diffusive motion and the high-temperature gaslike regime where the oscillatory component of motion is lost and only the diffusive component is present \cite{Trachenko2020,Trachenko2021,Trachenko2022}.
+The lower bound corresponds to the minima seen in the Supplementary Figure 1.
+The minimum itself is due to the dynamical crossover between the low-temperature liquidlike regime where each particle undergoes both oscillatory and diffusive motion and the high-temperature gaslike regime where the oscillatory component of motion is lost and only the diffusive component is present \cite{Trachenko2020,Trachenko2021,Trachenko2022}.
 The value of thermal diffusivity at the minimum can be evaluated by equating either the phonon mean free path in the liquidlike regime or the particle mean free path in the gaslike regime to the interatomic separation.
 Then, the value at the minimum is related to only two parameters in condensed matter: interatomic separation and Debye vibration frequency.
 Relating this length and energy scale to the fundamental physical constants using Bohr radius and Rydberg energy gives Eq. \eqref{min} \cite{Trachenko2021,Trachenko2022}.

 This theoretical minimum in thermal diffusivity, $\alpha_{min}$, coincides with a minimum in the kinematic viscosity $\nu_{min}$ \cite{Trachenko2020}.
-As seen in Fig. \ref{Fig-universal}a, the experimental data confirms that the two minima are close to each other.
-In this theoretical picture, this minimum is expected to decrease with increasing mass of the particles.
-As seen in Fig. \ref{Fig-universal}b, this is in approximate agreement with experiments \cite{Trachenko2021}.
+As seen in Figure 1 of the main text, the experimental data confirms that the two minima are close to each other.